SaadAhmedx/RSA-Cryptography/README.md

 ## Description

 This program is an implementation of the famous RSA Algorithm.
-To write this program, In this project we used Euler’s Totient, GCD, checking for prime numbers, multiplicative inverse, encryption, and decryption.
+In this project we have used Euler’s Totient, GCD, for checking prime numbers, multiplicative inverse, encryption, and decryption.
 It was required to know and understand every step of the algorithm in a detailed manner.
 We learned to put together different functions, convert them from a mathematical perspective to a programmer perspective, and produce a completely different output.

 **REF : http://discretemathatkiet.22web.org/**